 Interjet is very comparable to Volaris.
 As is the trend in the airline industry these days, the price starts low and upgrades can be purchased for anything from baggage, to legroom, to snacks, or carry-on baggage.
-Volaris gets points for staff and convenience (lots of flights per day) but Interjet’s planes seem newer and as such they get good marks in this area.
+Volaris gets points for staff and convenience (lots of flights per day) but Interjet’s planes seem newer so they get good marks in this area.

 Alliance: Interjet is partnered with LATAM (South America), American, and Iberia (Spain).
-These are important strategic alliances for the Spanish-speaking world, and if you frequently travel in these regions this is really important to keep in mind.
+These are important strategic alliances for the Spanish-speaking world; If you frequently travel in these regions this is really important to keep in mind.

-Cost: Interjet and Volaris are strong competitors so you may find one or the other to be slightly lower on a given day.
+Cost: Interjet and Volaris are strong competitors so you may find either to be slightly lower on a given day.
 If logging miles on an alliance is important to you, that benefit may sway you to Interjet.

 Oh, VivaAerobús.
 Last December when I went to Mexico City, I flew AeroMexico on the way down and VivaAerobús on the way back because the price could not be beat.
 However, one truly realizes what those extra dollars pay for when trapped on a small (noisy) plane in a hard chair for 4 hours.

 Aerobús was started by RyanAir, the popular budget airline from the UK (but they are no longer owned by that company).
 Like other bargain airlines (Spirit, WOW, etc), everything is an up-charge on this airline, even your seat, if all of the “free” seats are checked in before you get your opportunity to do so.
 The in-flight snacks are more expensive than on Interjet and Volaris, but only by a few pesos.